-Grade Grade Scale Definition of Grade A 90-100% Excellent-Student demonstrates an exceptional understanding of course outcomes.
+Grade Grade Scale Definition of Grade А 90-100% Excellent-Student demonstrates an exceptional understanding of course outcomes.
 All coursework is completed at a high level of quality, and all assignments are submitted on time.
 Students participate in all course lessons in an active, substantively manner. В 89-80% Above Average-Student demonstrates a solid understanding of course outcomes.
 All coursework is completed to demonstrate a strong understanding of course content and all assignments submitted on time.
 Students participate in all course lessons in an active, substantively manner. С 79-70% Average-Student demonstrates a basic understanding of most course content and submits all assignments on time.
 Students participate in most course lessons in an active, substantively manner.
 D 69-60% Below Average - Student demonstrates some understanding of course content.
 All coursework is submitted, but work is completed with below-average grades.
 The student actively and substantively participates in some course lessons.
 F 0-59% Failing - Student does not demonstrate an understanding of course content.
 Not all coursework is submitted; coursework completed below average and failing.
 The student does not actively and substantively participate in course lessons.
 S 60%-100% Satisfactory - Student satisfactorily completes a course.
 The course grade is not calculated into the comprehensive grade point average.
 U 0-59% Unsatisfactory - Student does not satisfactorily completes a course.
 The course is not calculated into the comprehensive grade point average.
 This is required to satisfactorily complete the course before moving on to any subsequent course.
 W Withdrawal The student officially withdraws from a class.
 If a student does not officially withdraw within 30 days of non-participation in a course, the grade will be recorded as an F on the student transcript.
-PW Provisional Withdrawal Student officially withdraws from a class within the first 30 days of the student's course start date.